jeromedalbert/jeromedalbert.github.io/source/_posts/2014-01-05-ruby-how-to-iterate-the-right-way.markdown

 [false].any? # returns false
 ```

 I find it more expressive than `!some_array.empty?`.
-This is just a matter of
-personal taste: feel free to use whichever you want.

 ##  times